 Thrush and Bluebirds

-One such bird, the Brown Creeper (Certhia americana), resides in woodlands across North America.
+The Brown Creeper (Certhia americana), resides in woodlands across North America.
 Year round residents in much of their range, in their northern most range, along with mountain areas, they migrate short distances to warmer locations.

 Creepers tend to walking up and down tree trunks and branches in search of insects and spiders, their primarily source of food.